akashacms/akashacms-website/documents/quick-start/configuration.html.md

 # Handling CSS and JavaScript for Bootstrap

-The `theme-bootstrap` plugin is implemented for Bootstrap v4.
-Yes, v5 is the current version, but there hasn't been time to update this plugin.
-For v4, the recommended structure for loading the required JavaScript and CSS files is this:
+The `@akashacms/theme-bootstrap` plugin is implemented for Bootstrap v5.
+The Bootstrap documentation suggests this structure for a page to use Bootstrap.

 ```html
 <!doctype html>